 Standard 5 Level 1 Level 2 AC-5.1 Values Physical Activity Discuss how outdoor adventures can be beneficial for quality of life.
 Plan an outdoor adventure that provides enjoyment and benefits an individual's health.
-Health and quality of life Discuss and evaluate the individual benefits of participation in physical activity and outdoor sport, and the social benefits for the individual, family, Develop two types of adventure-based, group- oriented activities designed to enhance current health and wellness to support a healthier family, classroom, Personal and psychological responses to outdoor adventure activities school, and community. and community.
+Health and quality of life AC-5.2 Values Physical Activity participation in physical activity and outdoor sport, Develop two types of adventure-based, group- oriented activities designed to enhance current health and wellness to support a healthier family, classroom, Personal and psychological responses to outdoor adventure activities school, and community. and community.